Weiss Family Program Fund – Fall 2018 Call for Expressions of Interest

 Funding decisions will be based on the balance of the benefits and cost of the project.
 The Selection Committee will not look favorably on proposals that appear budgeted to hit the maximum limits.

-While there may be exceptions, funding will typically not exceed $5,000 for undergraduate and master’s students, and $40,000 for PhD students.
+While there may be exceptions, funding will typically not exceed $40,000 for PhD students.
 Junior faculty may apply for grants to incubate larger projects for which they expect to seek funding elsewhere or supplement other funding to allow important questions to be addressed that cannot be addressed through other funding channels.
 These grants will typically not exceed $75,000.
 There is no pre-set budget limit on proposals from senior faculty.
 We recognize that senior faculty proposals may have higher costs, given their proposals should be for longer-term projects and projects designed to study geographic regions, rather than individuals, so as to capture spillover effects.
 However, applicants should bear in mind that the Weiss Family Fund has never in the past funded grants over $75,000 and that it takes value for money seriously.

 Grants will not include any indirect costs.
 Thus proposals should not include a percentage for overhead.
 They can, if appropriate, include costs for items such as rent in the developing country or accounting services but only if these are directly attributable to the project and itemized in the budget.
 Thus, for example, an applicant who plans to work with an organization like Innovations for Poverty Action should ask that organization to itemize and justify specific expenses and not simply include overhead or a “country management fee” as a fixed percentage of other costs.